Kalebu/Website-blocker-python/README.md

 One more thing
 -------------------

-You would need to set up the starting working + ending working hours where you would like to be restricted accessing those websites
+You would need to set up the starting working + ending working hours where you would like to be restricted from accessing those websites
-To do this go to line last line of our code and edit the hours where by
+To do this go to line last line of our code and edit the hours where by.

 <img src="time_to_block.png" alt="drawing" width="500"/>

 Congratulations
 --------------------

-Well done you now have a fully functioning website blocker you have made yourself to improve the productivity in Python
+Well done you now have a fully functioning website blocker that you have made yourself to improve your productivity, in Python

 Issues
 -----------